CHAPTER ONE

 There were a few other odd items and as we browsed the young girl started chatting.
 She was thrilled that we had visited and quite moved when we told her that lots of people in Scotland support Ukraine.
 She said she'd been in Europe last year and found them quite disconnected and disinterested.
 Her friend had been killed in the war and she put 15% of sales towards the army.
 We left feeling very moved by such a gentle soul having to deal with the horrors of this invasion.

-This time we took no risks and got the reception to organise a taxi to take us to the train station.
+This time we took no risks and asked the reception to organise a taxi to take us to the train station.

 The taxi driver was great and gave us a little commentary about the monuments before dropping us off.
 We had half an hour before our train's arrival.
 Once again, the train was very spacious and had information screens.
 We loved looking out at the scenery which was mostly trees which had huge nests in them and every so often small colourful towns and villages.